7 Things Everyone Should Know About Fentanyl

 Strategies for Fostering Positive Relationships With School Resource Officers

-As students, educators and staff, we all want to feel safe in our schools.
+As students, educators, and staff, we all want to feel safe in our schools.
 One way that schools try to ensure this is by having School Resource Officers (SROs) on campus.
 SROs are law enforcement officers who are assigned to work in schools to help maintain a safe and secure learning environment.
 Not only can […]

 The Lowdown on Medical Amnesty Laws: Why Educating College Students Matters

 Unfortunately, there is a stigma attached to alcohol and drug-related emergencies.
-Students may hesitate to seek help due to concerns about judgment or reputational damage— especially if they are underage drinking.
+Students may hesitate to seek help due to concerns about judgment or reputational damage— especially if they are underage drinkers.
 They are often afraid, ashamed or they simply don’t know who to call in the face of these emergencies.
 According to the Medical Amnesty […]

 Tips for Maintaining Mental Health over the Holidays